WarwickCIM/lecat/README.md

 node1-node2 and node2-node1 then select merge first withing Gephi).

 This function also returns a cooccurance table and the igraph object.
-One can plot the graph in igraph using the plot function.
+One can plot the graph using the igraph package by passing igraph object to the plot function.

 ``` r
 plot(cooccurrence$graph)